Trojan War: the 10-year-long, bloody war between Troy and Greece

 Eris’ Apple of Discord

 No sooner had Eris entered the wedding ceremony than did everyone’s mood sink.
-She somehow had a cloud of gloom and darkness hanged above her head everywhere she went.
+The goddess was known for having a cloud of gloom and darkness hanging above her head everywhere she went.
 It will be an understatement to say that Eris was despised by the gods.
 Fully aware of this, Eris took out a golden apple from her pouch and threw it into the ceremony.
 On the golden apple was inscribed the sentence “For the most beautiful one”.

 The Judgement of Paris